5 Apple Daily execs arrested under Hong Kong security law - WTMJ

 HONG KONG (AP) —

-Local media, including the South China Morning Post and Apple Daily, reported national security police arrested Apple Daily’s chief editor Ryan Law.

-Others arrested included Cheung Kim-hung, the CEO of Next Digital, which operates Apple Daily, as well as its chief operating officer and two other editors.
+Apple Daily, the South China Morning Post and other local media said those arrested were Apple Daily’s chief editor Ryan Law, Cheung Kim-hung, the CEO of Next Digital, which operates Apple Daily, as well as its chief operating officer and two other editors.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.